dhruvs10/Workout/README.md

+**Workout Tracker Database**

-This website creates 4 relational databases to store workout information regarding the user, machine or equipment, exercise, workout, and workout exercises that were completed.
+This repository contains the schema and structure for a workout tracking application.
+The website uses four relational models to store and manage information regarding the users, machines or equipment, exercise, workout, and workout exercises.
+These models were created using Python Django framework to create the website and ORM relational modeling schema.

 Relational Schema: